joatancavalcante/storybook-design-system/README.md

-## About this project
+## About

-This is a system design project that uses:
+This is a design system project that uses:
 - Storybook
 - Changesets
 - Turborepo